egoist/style-module/README.md

 ```

 `styleModule` is just a short-hand for generating multiple class names at once, internally it calls `css` function too.

+### keyframes

+Create a `@keyframes` rule, you should pass in the definition of the rule and it returns the name.

 ## TODO